 – High blood pressure

 Access to Know-How and Possibilities

 Integrating a full-fledged diet into your lifestyle requires basic knowledge.
 It is no secret that the type of diet can have positive as well as negative effects on our performance.
-Too much sugar, unhealthy fats and artificial additives will certainly do anything but boost performance.
+Too much sugar, unhealthy fats, and artificial additives will certainly do anything but boost performance.
 If you know to stock up on fiber, minerals, vitamins, and more in the form of fresh fruit and vegetables instead, food comas after lunch are certainly a thing of the past.
 But very few people have enough time to deal with health studies after work.
-Company health management or workplace health promotion provide a framework in which employees have access to essential knowledge and opportunities.
-Start with impulses, team events or workshops from Niaria!
+Company health management or workplace health promotion provides a framework in which employees have access to essential knowledge and opportunities.
+Start with impulses, team events, or workshops from Niaria!